Atlas975/Notes/MediaCoding/Image_processing.md

 - The spatial and frequency domains are complementary in image processing

 ## Spatial domain
-- Processing deals with direct manipulation of image pixels in their physical coorindate
+- Processing deals with direct manipulation of image pixels in their physical coordinate
 - Involves directly manipulating these pixel values, such as applying filters
+    -

 ## Frequency domain
 - Represents an image / signal in terms of its frequency content rather than spatial coordinates